Roda 4 All!

 resources

 Here’s a LINK to Al ’s digital collection of charts.
-Many start with the Chediak three-volume collection, which can be downloaded to use on a tablet.
-Or, you can print songs from the working song list to get started.
+A good place to start is the Chediak three-volume collection, which can be downloaded to use on a tablet.
+Or, you can print songs from the Roda 4 All song list to get started.

-Some of you may know there are many choro backing tracks to practice to on youtube, and Choro Playbacks has some very nice backing tracks for sale.
-Another practice tool I've found to be helpful: any youtube video can be slowed down any amount by copying the url to https://looptube.xyz.
+A fun way to practice choros and improve your sense of “feel” is practicing to backing tracks.
+There are many choro “play alongs” on youtube, and Choro Playbacks has some very nice backing tracks for sale.
+Another practice tool I've found to be helpful: any youtube video can be slowed down in 5% increments by adjusting the playback settings.
+For even more playback speed adjustability (1% increments) and the option to loop sections of a song, you can use https://looptube.xyz (copy and paste the youtube url).

 want more roda de choro?